-1. Site Development.
-The use and development of the property shall be in substantial conformance with the Site Plans, Floor Plans, Building Elevations, Landscape Plan (Exhibit A, stamp dated June 4, 2018) of the subject case file, and the required design changes identified below.
+- 1. Site Development.
+The use and development of the property shall be in substantial conformance with the Site Plans, Floor Plans, Building Elevations, Landscape Plan (Exhibit A, stamp dated June 4, 2018) of the subject case file.
 No change to the plans will be made without prior review by the Department of City Planning, and written approval by the Director of Planning.
 Each change shall be identified and justified in writing.
-Minor deviations may be allowed in order to comply with the provisions of the Municipal Code or the project conditions.
+Minor deviations may be allowed in order to comply with the provisions of the Municipal Code or the project conditions. - 2.

-Roof Design.
-Project plans shall be revised to eliminate the flat roof design and replace it with a varied or sculptural roof design.

 Development Services Center.
-Prior to sign-off on building permits by the Department of City Planning's Development Services Center for the project, the Department of City Planning's Major Projects Section shall confirm, via signature, that the project's building plans substantially conform to the conceptual plans stamped as Exhibit "A", as approved by the City Planning Commission.

-Note to Development Services Center: The plans presented to, and approved by, the City Planning Commission (CPC) included specific architectural details that were significant to the approval of the project.
-Plans submitted at plan check for condition clearance shall include a signature and date from Major Projects Section planning staff to ensure plans are consistent with those presented at CPC.

-3. Affordable Housing.
+Prior to sign-off on building permits by the Department of City Planning's Development Services Center for the project, the Department of City Planning's Major Projects Section shall confirm, via signature, that the project's building plans substantially conform to the conceptual plans stamped as Exhibit "A", as approved by the City Planning Commission. - Note to Development Services Center: The plans presented to, and approved by, the City Planning Commission (CPC) included specific architectural details that were significant to the approval of the project.
+Plans submitted at plan check for condition clearance shall include a signature and date from Major Projects Section planning staff to ensure plans are consistent with those presented at CPC. - 3.
+Affordable Housing.
 A minimum of 11% of the total dwelling units, shall be reserved as Very Low Income units, as defined by the State Density Bonus Law 65915(C)(2).
-The project shall be limited to a maximum of 475 residential units, inclusive of Density Bonus units.

-Prior to issuance of a building permit, the owner shall execute a covenant to the satisfaction of the Los Angeles Housing and Community Investment Department (HCIDLA) to make 53 units (11% of total units built) available as Very Low Income Units, for sale or rental as determined to be affordable to such households by HCIDLA for a period of 55 years.
+The project shall be limited to a maximum of 475 residential units, inclusive of Density Bonus units. - Prior to issuance of a building permit, the owner shall execute a covenant to the satisfaction of the Los Angeles Housing and Community Investment Department (HCIDLA) to make 53 units (11% of total units built) available as Very Low Income Units, for sale or rental as determined to be affordable to such households by HCIDLA for a period of 55 years.
 Enforcement of the terms of said covenant shall be the responsibility of HCIDLA.
 The applicant will present a copy of the recorded covenant to the Department of City Planning for inclusion in this file.
-The project shall comply with the Guidelines for the Affordable Housing Incentives Program adopted by the City Planning Commission and with any monitoring requirements established by the HCIDLA.

-4. Live/Work Housing.
+The project shall comply with the Guidelines for the Affordable Housing Incentives Program adopted by the City Planning Commission and with any monitoring requirements established by the HCIDLA. - 4.
+Live/Work Housing.
 The live/work units will be designed to comply with Section 419 of the Los Angeles Building Code.
 The units are designed to be larger than average with taller floor to ceiling heights to accommodate arts and production uses and a minimum 150 square-foot designated work area in each unit.
-All residential units shall have a minimum clearance of 10 feet from floor to ceiling.
+All residential units shall have a minimum clearance of 10 feet from floor to ceiling. - 5.
+Public Paseo.
+The Paseo shall run east and west from Mateo Avenue through to Santa Fe Avenue as a design feature of the pedestrian walkway to the greatest extent possible as shown on Exhibit A. The Paseo shall not be gated.